Key takeaways

 Try OTC medications

-OTC medications may help relieve Ozempic burps.
-Gas-X (simethicone) is a common option that helps break up gas bubbles in the stomach, making it easier to pass gas and reduce discomfort.
+Certain OTC medications may help relieve Ozempic burps.
+Gas-X (simethicone) is a common option that helps break up gas bubbles in the stomach, making it easier to pass gas and lessen discomfort.
 It can be particularly helpful if you experience bloating along with sulfur burps.

 If you struggle with acid reflux, heartburn, or indigestion alongside burping, antacids are another option to consider.
 These medications work by neutralizing stomach acid to help relieve symptoms.
 In addition, some people may find that digestive enzymes or probiotic supplements help improve digestion and keep their gut healthy.
 Digestive enzymes can make it easier for your body to break down food, while probiotics can support the good bacteria in your gut.